Updated June 2, 2026

 Why Single-Channel Strategies Underperform

 Executives who concentrate exclusively on LinkedIn build reach without authority anchors.
 Executives who invest only in external publications build credibility without the ongoing frequency that keeps them top-of-mind between articles.
-The Edelman-LinkedIn 2025 B2B Thought Leadership Study found that 91% of decision-makers say thought leadership uncovers needs they hadn't previously recognized — but this effect requires sustained, multi-touchpoint exposure, not a single brilliant article.
+The Edelman-LinkedIn 2025 B2B Thought Leadership Study found that 81% of hidden decision-makers say high-quality thought leadership helps them understand challenges or opportunities they hadn't previously recognized — but this effect requires sustained, multi-touchpoint exposure, not a single brilliant article.
 A buyer who encounters an executive's thinking in three different contexts over ninety days has a fundamentally different relationship to that executive than one who saw a single Forbes piece.
 Multi-channel distribution creates the multi-touchpoint exposure that drives that relationship formation at scale.

 The AI dimension is equally compelling.
-SparkToro (2024) found that 83% of Google searches featuring AI Overviews end without a traditional click — meaning the AI answer is the final answer.
-Executives cited across multiple high-authority indexed sources are far more likely to surface in those answers than executives who published one well-performing article.
-WordStream (2025) confirmed the upside: brands cited in AI Overviews receive 35% more organic clicks than those in traditional search results alone.
+SparkToro found that roughly 68% of Google searches now end without a traditional click — increasingly, the on-page answer is the final answer.
+Executives cited across multiple high-authority indexed sources are more likely to surface in those answers than executives who published one well-performing article.
+WordStream (2025) points to the upside: brands cited inside an AI Overview can receive around 35% more organic clicks than non-cited brands on the same results page.

 Building a Multi-Channel Distribution System

 Effective multi-channel distribution is built on a content repurposing architecture: a single anchor piece of insight — an external publication contribution, a long-form newsletter, or a recorded interview — gets atomized into channel-specific derivatives.
 The Forbes piece becomes a LinkedIn post sequence.
 The podcast conversation becomes a newsletter edition and three short-form clips.
 The keynote transcript becomes a contributed article pitch.
 This architecture means each unit of insight generation effort produces 5 to 10 published pieces across channels rather than one.
-The CMI B2B Content Marketing Report (2025) found that 87% of B2B marketers who meaningfully increased brand awareness did so through systematic content programs — multi-channel distribution systems are the mechanism that makes "systematic" achievable without unsustainable production budgets.
-Phantom IQ client programs operating this repurposing model consistently deliver 3x more inbound opportunities than single-channel efforts, with compounding effects visible within six months of program launch.
+The CMI B2B Content Marketing Report (2025) found that 87% of B2B marketers say content marketing helped them create brand awareness in the past year — and multi-channel distribution systems are the mechanism that makes that kind of consistent output achievable without unsustainable production budgets.
+Programs that operate this repurposing model can generate meaningfully more inbound opportunity than single-channel efforts, with compounding effects that tend to build over the first several months.